hollezy/couch2coder2/README.md

 ## About

-Welcome.
-This repository contains my work for the Couch to Coder 2024 summer coding camp, a program designed to take participants from complete beginners to confident coders in just five weeks.
+Welcome!
+This repository contains my work for the Couch to Coder 2024 summer coding camp, a program designed to take participants from complete beginners to confident coders.

 Before this program, I already had lots of coding experience, from both my degree and personal projects.
-I decided to join the program as a way to refresh and strengthen my existing skills, especially in areas like CSS layouts!
-Also joined to network with fellow coders, graduates and members in industry.
-It was also a good chance to get feedback on my existing code, and fill in missing gaps.
+I joined Couch to Coder to refresh and strengthen my existing skills (especially CSS layouts!), receive feedback and network with fellow coders, graduates, and industry.

 ## Goals